Truck Driver Talking on Cell Phone Caused NM 18 Wheeler Crash: Albuquerque Trucking Accident Lawyer

 Second, the mere fact that something is not prohibited under the law does not make it safe or permissible.
 Under a negligence cause of action, which is the applicable standard in a personal injury action including with truck accidents, a victim can prove that the driver was engaged in reckless, careless, or otherwise downright negligent conduct which caused the trucking accident.
 This includes cell phone use prior to and at the time of the crash.
 A victim can establish that a truck driver was negligent by using his or her cell phone which was a breach of the standard of care owed to other drivers on the roadway.

 Was a Truck Driver on his or her Cell Phone and Caused a New Mexico Trucking Accident Injuring You?
 Call Albuquerque Trucking Accident Lawyer

 After a trucking accident caused by a truck driver on a cell phone, he or she may say that it is not illegal in New Mexico.
 An insurance adjuster may also say that it is allowed and you are entitled to nothing.
 The trucking company may even blame you.
 All of these are tactics by the defendant to mitigate your damages and the truck driver’s culpable conduct in an effort to get you to “go away.”
 But this is not the law, and you may be entitled to compensation for personal injuries caused by a New Mexico 18 wheeler accident.

-If a truck driver caused your New Mexico motor vehicle crash in Lordsburg, Albuquerque, Santa Fe, Roswell, or anywhere else in New Mexico due to a truck driver on his or her cell phone, call the Caruso Law Offices, P.C. to learn how we can help fight for your rights by dialing (505) 883-5000 to learn what rights you may have.
+If a truck driver caused your New Mexico motor vehicle crash in Lordsburg, Albuquerque, Santa Fe, Roswell, or anywhere else in New Mexico due to a truck driver on his or her cell phone, call the NM Truck Accident Attorneys to learn how we can help fight for your rights by dialing (505) 883-5000 to learn what rights you may have.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.